7 Steps to Creating the Perfect Ceremony Processional | Wedding Ceremony Tips

 The seating of mother's is typical in a secular ceremony and a tradition among non-secular ceremonies.
 We have also seen the mother's escorting their respective children, bride and groom, with the fathers.
 You may prefer to skip the seating of parents all together.

 *In a Jewish ceremony, both parents escort their children down the aisle

 The groom can enter with the officiant, walk in his mother or grandmother, or lead the groomsmen in single file.

-Pro Tip: If the groom is escorting his mother down the aisle, have his dad follow behind so both parents can be recognized.
-This also gives the photographer the opportunity to snap a family photo (given at the rehearsal you practice - a pause and the father stepping forward for a moment, before proceeding down the aisle).
+Pro Tip: If the groom is escorting his mother down the aisle, have his dad follow behind so that both parents can be recognized.
+This also gives the photographer the opportunity to snap a family photo (given you practice at the rehearsal.
+Pause, and father steps forward for a moment, before proceeding down the aisle).

 Bridesmaids are the last to enter before the bride (with the exception of ring bearers/flower children).
 Bridesmaids may enter one by one or escorted by groomsmen.
 The Maid/Matron of Honor is the final lady to walk in the order of bridesmaids.

 We recommend sending all children down the aisle together, especially if they are young.
 Children tend to do better in a group rather than alone.
 It can be terrifying to walk into a room full of staring grown ups as an adult, let alone a small child.

 Additionally, you can opt to have the children stand with the wedding party or take a seat with their parents.

 The modern bride has many choices!
 Whether you'd like to show your strength and walk solo, dawn your father's arm, or walk with another revered family member, it's your moment to shine!
 Make it fully you.